 Making the election.
-If you check this line to make a protective election, you should attach a notice of protective election as described in Regulations section 20.6166-1(d).
-If you check this line to make a final election, you should attach the notice of election described in Regulations section 20.6166-1(b).
+If you check this line to make a final election, you must attach the notice of election described in Regulations section 20.6166-1(b).
+If you check this line to make a protective election, you must attach a notice of protective election as described in Regulations section 20.6166-1(d).
+Regulation section 20.6166-1(b) requires that the notice of election is made by attaching to a timely filed estate tax return the following information: